Elite50/slate/source/includes/_profile-object.md

 BusinessOwners | BusinessOwner | Whether or not the profile is a business owner Children | ChildAge | The age of the child this profile has
  | ChildGender | The gender of the child this profile has
+Conversations | ConversationOrganization | The organization who had this conversation with the profile
+ | ConversationWhen | The date and time the conversation started
+ | ConversationSender | The original sender of the first message of the conversation
+ | ConversationReceiver | The original receiver of the first message of the conversation
+ | ConversationMedium | The medium in which the conversation was had; ex: Text, Slack, etc.
+ | ConversationService | The service through which the conversation was had; ex: Operator, Hustle, Facebook, etc.
+ | ConversationEffort | The effort the conversation is apart of
+ | ConversationUnsubscribes | An array of times the profile unsubscribed during this conversation
+ | ConversationUnsubscribes .ConversationUnsubscribeWhen | The date and time the profile unsubscribed this time
+ | ConversationClicks | An array of times the profile clicked on a URL in the conversation
+ | ConversationClicks .ConversationClickWhen | The date and time the profile clicked on a URL this time
+ | ConversationClicks .ConversationClickURL | The URL the profile clicked on this time
+ | ConversationMessages | An array of messages contained in this conversation
+ | ConversationMessages .ConversationMessageWhen | The date and time this message was sent
+ | ConversationMessages .ConversationMessageContent | The content of this message
+ | ConversationMessages .ConversationMessageSender | The sender of this specific message
+ | ConversationMessages .ConversationMessageReceiver | The receiver of this specific message
+ | ConversationMessages .ConversationMessagePhoneCarrier | The phone carrier of the receiver for this message
+ | ConversationMessages .ConversationMessageOutbound | The flag indicating whether this message was sent from the organization or not
+ | ConversationMessages .ConversationMessageReadReceipt | The flag indicating whether this message was read
+ | ConversationMessages .ConversationMessageBounceNotice | The flag indicating whether this message bounced
+ | ConversationMessages .ConversationMessageDelivered | The flag indicating whether this message was delivered
 CrowdskoutScores | CrowdskoutScore | A numeric representation of the level of engagement of the profile with the client
  | CrowdskoutScoreLabel | A string representation of the level of engagement
 DeceasedRecords | DeceasedFlag | A boolean flag indicating whether or not the profile is deceased